 8. The Subway

-This option is a little less popular, but I love photographing underground.
-It’s a great option if it’s too cold or rainy.
+This option is a little less popular, but I love rainy engagement photos underground.
+Surprisingly, it’s a great option if it’s too cold or rainy.
 It’s even fun to use the subway to get around instead of a taxi!

 Planning an NYC Wedding?